-Professor Lohi explains, "Behaviour and behavioural disorders often develop as a combination of hereditary and environmental factors, which makes studying them challenging.
+Professor Lohi explains, "Behaviour and behavioural disorders often develop as a combination of hereditary and environmental factors, which makes studying them challenging".

-He added, "At the moment, metabolomics research in dogs is rare, and the purpose of this pilot study was to examine new approaches and attain information on any metabolic abnormalities associated with hyperactivity in dogs."
+He added, "At the moment, metabolomics research in dogs is rare.
+The purpose of this pilot study was to examine new approaches and attain information on any metabolic abnormalities associated with hyperactivity in dogs."

-The study worked with German Shepherds and discovered that the blood metabolites in hyperactive and normally behaved German Shepherds revealed a significant link.
+The project worked with German Shepherds and discovered that the blood metabolites in hyperactive and normally behaved German Shepherds revealed a significant link.

-Jenni Puurunen, a doctoral student says, “We knew to expect this discovery from research on the human side, as several studies have recorded lower blood lipid and fatty acid levels in ADHD patients than in control groups.
+Jenni Puurunen, a doctoral student says, “We knew to expect this discovery from research on the human side, as several studies have recorded lower blood lipid and fatty acid levels in ADHD patients than in control groups."

 Could a dog's age impact on their behaviour?

 According to Jenni their study revealed that it has little impact.

 She says, “It is significant that a dog’s age, sex, or fasting had little impact on the link between behaviour and metabolites.
 We also controlled for dietary changes by feeding all dogs the same food for two weeks before testing.”

 A piece of important information revealed in the study was the correlation between hyperactivity and tryptophan metabolites.